Coast Guard Defense Attorneys

 Coast Guard members stand up for the people of our nation, protecting its maritime borders and helping those in jeopardy.
-And while these brave individuals perform their duties with honor, some can be accused of violations or criminal offenses that endanger their career and sully their reputation.
+While these brave individuals perform their duties with honor, some can be accused of violations or criminal offenses that endanger their careers and sully their reputations.
 To protect their rights, freedom, and good name, they need someone to defend them just as hard as they defend their fellow Americans.
-They need a lawyer on their side ready to do what it takes to seek a favorable result on their behalf.
+They need a lawyer ready to do what it takes to seek a favorable result on their behalf.

 Daniel Conway & Associates is a highly experienced military defense law firm prepared to give a voice to those who have risked their lives to protect us.
 Our team consists of a former Marine staff sergeant and captain, a former JAG officer for the Army, and former Judge Advocates for the Army and Air Force.
 Additionally, Attorney Myers and Attorney Conway co-authored the Handbook of Crimes and Defenses in the Military.
 Thus, we are familiar with legal and military processes and can guide you through every stage of your case.
 Having handled cases involving nearly every area of military law, no matter what you are up against, our Coast Guard defense lawyers can deliver the sound counsel and aggressive representation you need.